 This will provide a table of your Campaign Members.

-To get further detail for each Registrant or Attendee, click on their name.
-This allows you to see details for this Lead/Contact as it pertains to this specific Event, depending on the fields that were created and mapped.
+To get further details for each Registrant or Attendee, click on their name.
+This allows you to see details for this Lead/Contact as they pertain to this specific Event, depending on the fields created and mapped.

-For example on the attendee data if they attended it live or on demand, how long they watched the webinar for (minutes) and if they answered any polls during the webinar.
+For example, for attendee data, whether they attended live or on demand, how long they watched the webinar (in minutes), and whether they answered any polls during the webinar.

-After you have checked to make sure everything has gone through with the test data, test the integration with one of your previous webinars to see how your data will be processed and sent over.
-Note that if you are a new client this step will not be able to be complete as you won’t have any previous events to select.
+After you have checked that everything has gone through with the test data, test the integration using one of your previous webinars to see how your data will be processed and sent.
+Note that if you are a new client, this step cannot be completed because you won’t have any previous events to select.

 - You will need to select a previous ON24 event and provide the integrations team with that event ID.
-You will also need to make sure a campaign has been created with that event ID in your ON24 Event ID field as noted previously in step 4B.
+You will also need to ensure a campaign has been created with that event ID in your ON24 Event ID field, as noted in step 4B.

 Comments